luiswitz/.dotfiles/README.md

 # My .dotfiles

-This is a WIP repository
+This repository is deprecated and no longer maintained